stratosphereips/security-datasets-for-testing/README.md

-# repository-template
+# Stratosphere Security Datasets for Testing

-This repository is a template with basic elements that every repository at Stratosphere should follow.
+This repository contains a set of security datasets for testing of tools and algorithms.